Chinese 'wolf warrior' diplomats yell at Xinjiang criticism | ExBulletin

 But the ceasefire collapsed at a US-Chinese meeting in Alaska in mid-March, where top Chinese Communist Party diplomat Yang Jiechi threatened to take action for “US interference.” .

-“Yang’s harsh speech in Anchorage seems to have encouraged senior Chinese diplomats to engage in inflammatory remarks,” said Mathieu Duchatel, director of the Asia program at the Paris think-tank Institut Montaigne.
+“Yang’s harsh speech in Anchorage seems to have encouraged senior Chinese diplomats to engage in inflammatory remarks,” said Mathieu Duchatel, director of the Asia program at the Parisian think tank Institut Montaigne.

-The Chinese Consul General in Rio de Janeiro, Li Yang, has since called Canadian Prime Minister Justin Trudeau a “boy” while calling Canada “the hound of the United States.”
+Chinese Consul General in Rio de Janeiro Li Yang has since called Canadian Prime Minister Justin Trudeau a “boy” while calling Canada “the hound of the United States”

-And at the end of March, as the European Union, Britain, Canada and the United States imposed sanctions on Xinjiang, Foreign Ministry spokeswoman Hua Chunying went so far as to suggest that the CIA had helped prepare rhetoric on the northwest region to destabilize China.
+And at the end of March, as the European Union, the United Kingdom, Canada and the United States imposed sanctions on Xinjiang, Foreign Ministry spokeswoman Hua Chunying went so far as to suggest that the CIA had helped prepare rhetoric on the northwest region to destabilize China.

 Responding to backlash against brands like H&M and Nike that raised concerns about the textile supply chain in Xinjiang, Hua showed a photo she said showed black slaves in American cotton fields.